Stand out above your competitors by doing these MUST do salon promotion ideas for your salon.

 So let us look at the British English version of the salon keywords list

-The main one in British English is that people are looking for hairdresser more than hair salon.
+The main one in British English is that people are looking for a hairdresser more than a hair salon.

 Here is a great video from the Google Adwords Team on ‘How to Set Up Location Targeting’ to enable you to focus your ads to be effective.

 Location Targeted Salon Keywords